TechyNilesh/nilesh-academic-site/content/authors/admin/_index.md

 ---
 <!--StartFragment-->

+My name is Nilesh Verma, and I am currently working as a full-time data scientist at Amlgo Labs.
+I have completed my master's in computer science and applications with an awarded gold medal at Atal Bihari Vajpayee Vishwavidyalaya, India.

 Passionate about Data Science & AI, bringing positive and notable impact on the industry using Artificial Intelligence techniques, solid programming skills, Knowledge of end-to-end Data science pipeline from scrapping to deploying applications, having Strong analytical thinking problem-solving and presentation skills.

 <!--EndFragment-->